Hardness of busy beaver value BB(15): Introduction

 \section{Introduction}

 In the theory of computation, there lies a strange and complicated beast, the busy beaver function.
 This function tracks a certain notion of algorithmic complexity, namely, the maximum number of steps any halting algorithm of a given program-size may take.
-Although formulated in terms of Turing machines, the underlying notion of ``maximum algorithmic bang for your buck'' that it captures could be defined in any reasonable programming language~\cite{BusyBeaverFrontier}.
+Although formulated in terms of Turing machines, the underlying notion of ``maximum algorithmic bang for your buck'' that it captures could be defined in any reasonable programming language.

-The busy beaver function $n \mapsto \BB(n)$ was introduced by Tibor Rad\'{o} in 1962 and corresponds to the maximum number of steps made by a halting deterministic Turing machine with $n$ states and 2 symbols starting from blank input~\cite{Rado_1962}.
-It was generalised by Brady~\cite{10.5555/57249.57258,michel2019busy} to machines with $k$ symbols; $\BB(n,k)$.
-Busy beaver functions, i.e. $n,k \mapsto \BB(n,k)$, or $n \mapsto \BB(n, k)$ for fixed $k \geq 2$ are not computable.
-Otherwise the Halting problem on blank tape would be computable: take any machine with $n$ states and $k$ symbols, run it for $\BB(n,k)+1$ steps; if it has not halted yet, we know that it will never halt.
-They also dominate any computable function \cite{BusyBeaverFrontier}.
+The busy beaver function $n \mapsto \BB(n)$ was introduced by Tibor Rad\'{o} in 1962 and corresponds to the maximum number of steps made by a halting deterministic Turing machine with $n$ states and 2 symbols starting from blank input~\cite{Rado_1962}.\footnote{Rad\'{o} originally used the notation $S(n)$.
+The more modern~\cite{BusyBeaverFrontier} notation $\mathrm{BB}(n)$ can be a source of confusion since some authors, for example \cite{HARLAND2022368,Pavel_discorvery}, use BB to mean Rad\'{o}'s $\Sigma$ which counts the number of 1s on the final tape of a halting Turing machine \cite{Rado_1962}.} It was generalised by Brady~\cite{10.5555/57249.57258,michel2019busy} to machines with $k$ symbols; $\BB(n,k)$.
+Busy beaver functions, i.e. $n,k \mapsto \BB(n,k)$, or $n \mapsto \BB(n, k)$ for fixed $k \geq 2$, are not computable.
+Otherwise the halting problem on blank tape would be computable: take any machine with $n$ states and $k$ symbols, run it for $\BB(n,k)+1$ steps; if it has not halted yet, we know that it will never halt.
+They also dominate any computable function.